 JMS Source reads messages from a JMS destination such as a queue or topic.
 Being a JMS application it should work with any JMS provider but has only been tested with ActiveMQ.
 The JMS source provides configurable batch size, message selector, user/pass, and message to flume event converter.
-Note that the vendor provided JMS jars should be included in the Flume classpath using plugins.d directory (preferred), -classpath on command line, or via FLUME_CLASSPATH variable in flume-env.sh.
+Note that the vendor provided JMS jars should be included in the Flume classpath using plugins.d directory (preferred), -classpath on command line, or via FLUME\CLASSPATH variable in flume-env.sh.

-Property Name Default Description channels - type The component type name, needs to be jms initialContextFactory Inital Context Factory, e.g: org.apache.activemq.jndi.ActiveMQInitialContextFactory connectionFactory - The JNDI name the connection factory should appear as providerURL The JMS provider URL destinationName Destination name destinationType Destination type (queue or topic) messageSelector Message selector to use when creating the consumer userName Username for the destination/provider passwordFile File containing the password for the destination/provider batchSize 100 Number of messages to consume in one batch converter.type DEFAULT Class to use to convert messages to flume events.
-See below. converter.
-Converter properties. converter.charset UTF-8 Default converter only.
+Property Name Default Description channels type - The component type name, needs to be jms initialContextFactory - Inital Context Factory, e.g: org.apache.activemq.jndi.ActiveMQInitialContextFactory connectionFactory - The JNDI name the connection factory should appear as providerURL - The JMS provider URL destinationName - Destination name destinationType - Destination type (queue or topic) messageSelector - Message selector to use when creating the consumer userName - Username for the destination/provider passwordFile - File containing the password for the destination/provider batchSize 100 Number of messages to consume in one batch converter.type DEFAULT Class to use to convert messages to flume events.
+See below.

+Property Name Default Description converter. - Converter properties. converter.charset UTF-8 Default converter only.
 Charset to use when converting JMS TextMessages to byte arrays. createDurableSubscription false Whether to create durable subscription.
 Durable subscription can only be used with destinationType topic.
 If true, "clientId" and "durableSubscriptionName" have to be specified. clientId - JMS client identifier set on Connection right after it is created.
 Required for durable subscriptions. durableSubscriptionName - Name used to identify the durable subscription.
-Required for durable subscription Name used to identify the durable subscription.
 Required for durable subscriptions.